PDelmont/Sitio/README.md

 Advanced example
 ----------------

-More advanced example showing all features of `smoke.sh`:
+More advanced example showing all features of `DualQuatUtils`:

 ```bash
 #!/bin/bash